Overview

 Step by Step Instructions

-Open Set Up Learning Data
+Open Set Up Learning Points

 Select Learning Points File